Price per share may change the number of shares of a company that you buy, but does it change your potential for generating profit?

 EPS is a number that helps you compare apples to apples.
 This number takes the company’s annual net profit and divides it by the number of shares of stock which are outstanding.
 Generally speaking, a stock with EPS of $4.25 is going to command a much higher share price than a stock with EPS of $0.63.

-An even easier way to look at the stock price vs. the EPS, and make a guess as to whether you’re getting a good value for your money, is to look at the price/earnings ratio (P/E).
+An even easier way to look at the price per share vs. the EPS, and make a guess as to whether you’re getting a good value for your money, is to look at the price/earnings ratio (P/E).

 • A $15 stock with an EPS of $0.50 has a P/E of 30.